fehmi/simply.js/docs/framer.md

 </html>
 ```

-When you do this, Simply Loader will locate the React component and mount it inside the <framer-component path="props.component"> tag.
+When this is done, Simply Loader will locate the React component and mount it inside the `<framer-component path="props.component">` tag.
 All styles, fonts, and even hover or overlay effects will be preserved.
-In preview mode, you’ll see your Framer component fully rendered within the Simply.js environment.
+In preview mode, your Framer component will be fully rendered within the Simply.js environment.

 <img src="docs/images/mount-component-preview.gif">